-The IOLINK SOHO Ethernet Bridge/Router's optional compression feature multiplies the effective data throughput across wide area links.
+The IOLINK-CENTRAL Ethernet Bridge/Router's optional compression feature multiplies the effective data throughput across wide area links operating at speeds from 9600 bps through to 256 Kbps.
 The exact amount a given transmission can be compressed is dependent upon the type of data being transferred over the wide area network.
 As an example, because of their repetitive make-up, most graphics and database files can easily be compressed by a ratio of 6:1.
 In contrast, other types of files (such as binary files), that are not as repetitive, typically yield a compression ratio of 2:1.
 It should also be noted that compression ratios are entirely dependent upon the make-up of the specific file - while it may be possible to compress a given ASCII file far beyond the 6:1 ratio, a different ASCII file may only compress to a ratio of 4:1 or lower.